 “Yeah, Rog.
 I suppose yer right.”

 Rogers and I traded wolf tickets for an hour or so, and then aimed our affections at some Marines who had recently shown up.
 Things were about to grow unpleasant when the regular shift of girls came strolling in.
-This stopped the war between the Navy and the Marine Corps as the music got loud and the girls took to the runway.
+This stopped the impending war between the Navy and the Marine Corps as the music got loud and the girls took to the runway.

-I knew all the girls on the shift.
-They were all my friends.
+I knew all the girls on the evening shift.
+They were my friends.
 But I spotted a girl I did not know.
 ‘Spotted’ is probably not the right word.
 ‘Witnessed’ (Think ‘Baptist Revival’ here) might be more appropriate.
-She was the image of my high school sweetheart.
+She was the spitting image of my high school sweetheart.
 (No, I wasn’t really that drunk).

 OK, not exactly the spitting image but let us say the Ornamental Version of a spitting image.

-I just had to have some chat with her.
+I just had to have some ‘chat’ with her.

 And By God, I would.

 I became useless for the rest of the evening.